VitaSmith/cdecrypt/README.md

 Unlike other clones, this version of cdecrypt has **no** external dependencies such as OpenSSL libraries and whatnot: A single executable file is all you need.
-It also supports international characters, does not need to reside in the same directory as the NUS content, and can be compiled for Linux.
+It also supports international characters, does not need to reside in the same directory as the NUS content, and can be compiled for Linux or macOS.

 ### Usage